-- 10.1 All Bunker Barges that intend to operate within the limits of the Port should be registered with COL prior to undertaking Bunkering Operations, and such registration must be renewed on an annual basis. - 10.2 In addition to any requirements of the registration of Bunker Barges with COL, all Bunker Barges operating in the Port shall be provided with documentation confirming that the Bunker Barge is either certified by the Maritime & Coastguard Agency (or another recognised Certifying Authority) or classified by a recognised (IACS) Classification Society.
-In the case of a Bunker Barge that is less than 24m in length overall MDHC must be provided with proof that it complies with the requirements for a vessel of Class IX(A)(T). - 10.3 The Bunker Supplier shall warrant that all Bunker Barges operating within the limits of the Port are: - 10.3.1 operated in compliance with international standards and regulatory requirements (including, by way of example only, ISM, flag state, classification society and Maritime & Coastguard Agency or equivalent) with regard to safety, stability, seaworthiness, fitness for purpose, crewing and security; and - 10.3.2 covered by Protection & Indemnity insurance with reputable International Group P&I Club or London market insurers in respect of third party liability risks (including but not limited to third-party liability, wreck removal, pollution and personal injuries) and for levels of cover as would normally be taken out by a prudent operator of comparable vessels in similar trades, and the Bunker Supplier shall provide the Harbour Master upon demand with documentary evidence of such insurance cover. - 10.4 All Bunker Barges in excess of 600 tonnes deadweight (DWT) shall be of double hull construction.
+- 10.1 All Bunker Barges that intend to operate within the limits of the Port of Liverpool must be registered with MDHC prior to undertaking Bunkering Operations, and such registration must be renewed on an annual basis. - 10.2 In addition to any requirements of the registration of Bunker Barges with MDHC, for all Bunker Barges operating in the Port of Liverpool MDHC shall be provided with documentation confirming that the Bunker Barge is either certified by the Maritime & Coastguard Agency (or another recognised Certifying Authority) or classified by a recognised Classification Society.
+In the case of a Bunker Barge that is less than 24m in length overall MDHC must be provided with proof that it complies with the requirements for a vessel of Class IX(A)(T). - 10.3 The Bunker Supplier shall warrant that all Bunker Barges operating within the limits of the Port of Liverpool are: - 10.3.1 operated in compliance with international standards and regulatory requirements (including, by way of example only, ISM, flag state, classification society and Maritime & Coastguard Agency or equivalent) with regard to safety, stability, seaworthiness, fitness for purpose, crewing and security; and - 10.3.2 covered by P&I insurance with reputable P&I or London market insurers in respect of third party liability risks (including but not limited to third-party liability, wreck removal, pollution and personal injuries) and for levels of cover as would normally be taken out by a prudent operator of comparable vessels in similar trades, and the Bunker Supplier shall provide the Harbour Master upon demand with documentary evidence of such insurance cover. - 10.4 All Bunker Barges in excess of 600 tonnes deadweight (DWT) shall be of double hull construction.